Characters of the Marvel Cinematic Universe: M–Z: Topaz

-Joaquin Torres
+Joaquin Torres / Falcon

-First lieutenant Joaquin Torres (portrayed by Danny Ramirez) is a member of the U.S. Air Force who investigates the Flag Smashers and is a friend of Sam Wilson.
-He is passed on the EXO-7 Falcon wing-suit by Wilson, when the latter takes on the mantle of Captain America.
+Joaquin Torres (portrayed by Danny Ramirez), also known as the Falcon, is a member of the U.S. Air Force and best friends with Sam Wilson.
+Born in Mexico and raised in Miami, Florida since the age of six.
+He survived the Blip and tells Wilson of the five years he missed.
+He informs him of the terrorist Flag Smashers and provides intel on them, as well as meeting Wilson's other friend, Bucky Barnes.
+He is passed on the EXO-7 Falcon wingsuit and mantle by Wilson, when the latter takes on the mantle of Captain America.